-Other staff essential to the implementation of the model of care include provider management, quality improvement and operational staff.
+Other staff essential to the implementation of the Model of Care include provider management, quality improvement and operational staff.
+The Medical Director has oversight responsibility for the delivery of patient care, clinical outcomes and the Quality Improvement Program.
 Additional administrators provide oversight.

-Care Coordination:

-Health Risk Assessment (HRA) and Health Risk Assessment Tool (HRAT)
+Care Coordination: Health Risk Assessment (HRA) and Health Risk Assessment Tool (HRAT)